An Experiment in Longevity

-As the CEO of a technology executive search firm, scientific experiments hold a certain “shiny object” appeal.
+As the CEO of a technology executive search firm, we are a nerdy recruiting practice.
+That is why we share our favorite technology recruiting scenes from the hit HBO series Silicon Valley, It is also why scientific experiments hold a certain “shiny object” appeal.
 As a result, my husband and I have started taking the Elysium Health nutraceutical Basis as an experiment in longevity.

 Elysium Health has turned chemicals that lengthen the lives of mice and worms in the laboratory into the over-the-counter vitamin pill that people can take to combat aging.
 Only thing is there can be a huge difference between what works in the lab on other life forms and what works on live human beings.
 So, my friends, while this may extend our lives — while it is possible — it is, by no means, certain.